AI-kartheek/Machine-Learning-/Female Diabetes Project/README.md

-In this classification problem we create a model with ``custom pipelines`` that predicts the probability of females having diabetes.
+In this classification problem we created a model with ``custom pipelines`` that predicts the probability of females having diabetes.
 For this project we had some **Class imbalance** in the data, so we consider **recall score** rather than Accuracy Score.

 ### Steps I performed in this project:
 1) KNN imputer for missing data